mauriciovigolo/nexus-ilegacy/README.md

 ## nexus-ilegacy
-Tool to import legacy libraries to Nexus OSS
+Tool to recursively import maven, npm and nuget libraries to Nexus OSS.

 ---